 The next step after designing a product is usually manufacturing it – unless you’re

-potential users all over the world without the expense of transporting a physical prototype.
+world without the expense of transporting a physical prototype.

 MagnaFlow, a leading manufacturer of high-performance exhaust systems and catalytic converters, uses Autodesk Inventor to develop automotive components that not only help engines operate more efficiently and consume less fuel, but also reduce the amount of toxic emissions that are released into the environment.
 For helping reduce the overall environmental impact of automobiles, MagnaFlow was recognized as the Autodesk Inventor of the Month for September 2009.
 The company's exhaust systems boost engine performance by expelling exhaust gases quicker than a standard exhaust system.
 This creates less workload for the engine, making it run more efficiently.
 The company's catalytic

 converters help to reduce the toxicity of exhaust emissions by converting carbon monoxide and hydrocarbons into less harmful substances, such as carbon dioxide or water.
 MagnaFlow also uses Autodesk Showcase visualization software.

 Siemens PLM Software Purchases Rulestream Engineer-To-Order (ETO) Software Technology and Brand Assets